-·Wait for the initiator to connect to the Testing Station

-•Wait for the initiator to transmit a login request to the Testing Station with the T Bit set to 1.
-Verify that NSG is set to a value higher than CSG in this login request.
-The Testing Station should respond with a login response with the T Bit set to zero.
-If possible the Testing Station should include parameters to be negotiated in this Login Response. •Wait for the initiator to transmit another login request.

-•Verify that the initiator does not change its value of CSG from the previous login request.
-If this second received Login Request has the T Bit set to 1, the Testing Station should transmit a login response with the T Bit set to 1, and move on to the Full Feature Phase.
+- Wait for the initiator to connect to the Testing Station.
+Wait for the initiator to transmit a login request to the Testing Station with the T Bit set to 1.
+Verify that NSG is set to a value higher than CSG in this login request. - The Testing Station should respond with a login response with the T Bit set to zero.
+If possible the Testing Station should include parameters to be negotiated in this Login Response.
+Wait for the initiator to transmit another login request. - If this second received Login Request has the T Bit set to 1, the Testing Station should transmit a login response with the T Bit set to 1, and move on to the Full Feature Phase.